tstillwell/neows-wrapper/README.md

 ## NEO Objects ##

 Each function returns either a NEO object or a list of NEO objects.
-These objects represent a Near Earth Object retrieved from the API.
+These objects represent a Near Earth Object and it's associated data available from the webservice.

 ### Get an API key ###